tik-tik~ tik-tik~

 "…of Maides, the Radiant King?"

-Little Yan shook her head, waiting patiently for Valentina.
+Little Jie shook her head and waited patiently for Valentina.

-It was a normal story, the story of a young man—the king of a distant land, a journey through the sands of Sabahran.
-His journey to accumulate wealth beyond imagination, collecting vast fortunes and treasures of every kind.
+It was a simple story—the tale of a young man, the king of a distant land, and his journey through the sands of Sabahran.
+A journey to gather wealth beyond imagination, to collect vast fortunes and treasures of every kind.

-He was the most prosperous Intermezzian of his age, a master of countless spells, the builder of fortunes without end.
+He was the most prosperous Intermezzian of his age, a master of countless spells, a builder of endless fortune.

-Yet on his journey for riches, he found a satyr—laying half buried on the endless backyard within his golden sand.
-Amused, the radiant king shared company with the creature, humoring its riddles and laughter for ten days and ten nights.
+Yet in his pursuit of riches, he came upon a satyr lying half-buried in the endless backlands of golden sand.
+Amused, the radiant king kept the creature company, humoring its riddles and laughter for ten days and ten nights.

 Everything he touched would turn to gold.